Skip to main content

 Keep your cocker spaniel’s ears dry

-Whether your four-legged friend is also an aquatic athlete or he just got caught in the rain, drying out his ears will be a small act that makes a big difference.
+Whether your four-legged friend is also an aquatic athlete or just got caught in the rain, drying out his ears will be a small act that makes a big difference.
 As mentioned previously, cotton balls are an easy way to dry off ears, though a soft towel can be a reusable alternative.
 Whatever you use, be gentle!

 a brown cocker spaniel looks at the camera with his tongue out while a vet gives him a check up